 1. Reliable Data

 Data has been all the rage these past few years.
-With the rise in connected devices and tracking technology, companies can now use a plethora of data to more accurately target their audiences and make strategic marketing and sales decisions.
+With the rise in connected devices and tracking technology, companies and their digital marketing agencies can now use a plethora of data to more accurately target their audiences and make strategic marketing and sales decisions.

 One of the biggest social media trends in 2018 was the gathering of reliable data.
 The acquisition of reliable data is crucial in helping businesses decide where to focus their marketing and advertising campaigns.
 Knowing where their audience is on social media can help them determine how and where they should allocate their time and resources.